 Love, idealism, and ruse in a thrilling drama by Giacomo Puccini

 A new production of Puccini’s Tosca by Sir David McVicar at the Met Opera offers a grand theatrical experience for the opera fans.
 The performances are opening on the New Year Eve and will continue in January and April, May of 2018.
 This production will be played by two extraordinary casts each making a forceful presence on stage.
-Two opera divas, Sonya Yoncheva and Anna Netrebko are sharing the title role with Vittorio Grigolo and Marcelo Alvarez alternating as Cavaradossi, with not two but three magnificent Scarpias, Sir Bryn Terfel, Michael Volle, and Željko Lučić, and Music Director Emeritus James Levine conducting.
+Two opera divas, Sonya Yoncheva and Anna Netrebko are sharing the title role with Vittorio Grigolo and Marcelo Alvarez alternating as Cavaradossi, with two magnificent Scarpias, Michael Volle, and Željko Lučić, and Emmanuel Villaume conducting after James Levine was suspended following sexual harassment allegations.
+Sir Bryn Terfel, who was originally scheduled to sing Scarpia, had to withdraw because of “enforced rest due to vocal fatigue” according to BBC.
 The set and costume design for this production is done by John Macfarlane, who as a painter is adding to the depth of the characters through the rich design of the decorations and the period costumes.
 McVicar’s production which a review by AP describes as “similar to Zeffirelli’s” is replacing a spare modern staging of Tosca by Luc Bondy which was not warmly received by the Met opera buffs.

 The now world-famous story of the passionate lovers and a heartless police chief is based on an 1887 French play La Tosca by Victorien Sardou, a renown French playwright in his time.
 Sardou had written this play for Sarah Bernhardt.
 That production was wildly successful touring around Europe with more than 3000 performances.
 Puccini, attending two of the performances, saw it promising to set as an opera.
 Following a lengthy negotiation with Sardou, he eventually got the rights and started his work on the score in 1895.
 The libretto was commissioned to Luigi Illica and Giuseppe Giacosa who had not only significantly cut back on the text of the rather lengthy play with multiple characters and dialogs, but also to transform the characters motives into a scenario suitable for an Italian opera.